 There is also potentially differential treatment accorded to assets which are essentially functionally equivalent.
-For example, assets sold under repurchase agreements (repos) generate essentially the same financial position as selling a forward rate agreement (FRA).
-The former requires repurchase at a fixed price and thus loses money if interest rates increase and the asset price has fallen.
-The latter gives a payoff which is inversely related to the difference between the contractual FRA rate and the future interest rate, such that it loses money if interest rates increase.
-For repos, the securities sold are still recorded as an asset and a counterparty liability (the amount to be paid on repurchase) also recorded, whereas the FRA is recorded at fair value.
+Appendix 1 provides an example by way of comparison of the treatment of assets sold under repurchase agreements with an FRA.
+For repos, the securities sold are still recorded as an asset and a counterparty liability also recorded, whereas the FRA is recorded at fair value.
 Alternatively, US investment banks have accounted for securities financed by repo transactions by a liability entry "Securities sold under agreements to repurchase" matched by an asset entry of "cash" (King, 2008).

 There is, perhaps, no easy resolution of the difficulties posed by modern financial engineering for accounting systems.
 But that underscores two major problems faced by financial regulators and regulatory approaches such as Basel 2.
 First, the lynchpin of the Basel 2 prudential regulation approach is capital, which is essentially a balance sheet residual and whose measurement thus crucially depends upon the validity of measurement of other assets, liabilities and contingent claims.
 Second, the ability of outsiders (or even senior management) to accurately interpret the accounts and verify the valuations involved is extremely dubious.
 Regulatory approaches which rely heavily on disclosure, transparency and market discipline face significant challenges.
 Accounting information may be of limited value, although disclosure about policies and practices may assist outsiders to better assess risk management by the organization - although there is little evidence on that score available.